johndavemanuel/johndavemanuel/README.md

 Building simple and beautiful things for complex interfaces is what I enjoy most about my work.
 I am also interested in crafting beautiful minimal products and exploring new worlds.

-🔭 I’m currently working on different e-commerce projects
+🔭 I’m currently working on different e-commerce projects.

-🌱 I’m currently learning React, Expres and Typescript
+🌱 I’m currently learning React, Expres and Typescript.

-👯 I’m looking to collaborate on React projects
+👯 I’m looking to collaborate on React projects.

-🤔 I’m looking for help with developer roadmap
+🤔 I’m looking for help with developer roadmap.

-💬 Ask me about web
+💬 Ask me about web.

 😄 Pronouns: He / Him